Rose-Hulman Math - Prospective Students and Current Rose Students

 Message from the Department Head

-All the faculty in the department have come to Rose-Hulman because they are dedicated teachers and scholars who enjoy working with undergraduate students both in the classroom, as well as a casual chat in the office or hallway.
+All faculty in the department have come to Rose-Hulman because they are dedicated teachers and scholars who enjoy working with undergraduate students both in the classroom, and in a casual chat in the office or hallway.

 You might begin your Rose-Hulman experience early through our Fast Track Calculus, Accelerated Math Physics, or guest student programs.
 Advanced Placement credit is another great way to get a head start.
 Whether you’re a prospective student with questions or are already on campus, you’ll want to know what kinds of policies pertain to your mathematics study.

 Our mathematics program serves all Rose-Hulman students with the foundational mathematics that will integrate with whatever course of study they’re following.
+Our biomathematics program attracts students interested in a specialized study in the mathematics and computational tools used in the quantitative life sciences.
 For majors or minors, we add in-depth preparation for careers or graduate study involving mathematics.
 We also believe strongly that research isn’t just for faculty or grad students, so we open the door to many meaningful undergraduate research opportunities.

 Finally, what are the opportunities after you leave Rose- Hulman?
 To get ready for that day explore various career options or perhaps see what our alumni do.